-4.19 Machine and Rider Identification
+4.20 Machine and Rider Identification

-4.19.1 Number Plates
+4.20.1 Number Plates

-- 4.19.1.1 For Road Racing a minimum of two allocated numbers and number plates are required: - a) A minimum of one on the front, either in the centre of the fairing or slightly off to one side, - b) One across the top of the rear seat section with the top of the number facing toward the rider. - c) One on each side of the fairing or on the lower rear portion of the lower fairing. - 4.19.1.2 Number plates must: - a) Where they are not an integral part of the machine or streamlining and are under 1.6mm thickness, have rolled or wire edges. - b) In the case of rectangular plates, have corners formed to a 38mm radius, - c) In the case of bolt-on number plates, be made of rigid material with minimum dimensions of 235mm height and 285mm width; and - d) In the case of sidecars, be positioned so that they are visible from the front and each side of the sidecar. - 4.19.1.3 Front number plates must have figures which are clearly visible at a distance of 20 metres and a solid 10mm border.
+For Road Racing a minimum of two allocated numbers and number plates are required:

+- a) A minimum of one on the front, either in the centre of the fairing or slightly off to one side, - b) One across the top of the rear seat section with the top of the number facing toward the rider. - c) One on each side of the fairing or on the lower rear portion of the lower fairing.

+4.20.2 Number plates must:

+- a) Where they are not an integral part of the machine or streamlining and are under 1.6mm thickness, have rolled or wire edges, - b) In the case of rectangular plates, have corners formed to a 38mm radius,

+- c) In the case of bolt-on number plates, be made of rigid material with minimum dimensions of 235mm height and 285mm width; and - d) In the case of sidecars, be positioned so that they are visible from the front and each side of the sidecar - e) Front number plates must have figures which are clearly visible at a distance of 20 metres and a solid 10mm border.

-4.19.1.4 If used, side number plates must:
+4.20.3 If used, side number plates must:

-a) Be placed on the fairing flanks in a position where they are not obscured by the rider's legs, or in the mid to rear section of the lower fairing (belly pan),

-- b) Be fitted so that the front edge of the plate is behind a vertical line drawn at 200mm to the rear of the rider's footrest, on unfaired machines be located behind the rider in a position where they are not obscured by a seated rider and do not present a safety hazard, - c) These numbers must be

-Minimum height: 120mm

-Minimum width: 70mm

-Minimum stroke: 20mm

-Minimum space: 10mm
+- a) Be placed on the fairing flanks in a position where they are not obscured by the rider's legs, or in the mid to rear section of the lower fairing (belly pan), - b) Be fitted so that the front edge of the plate is behind a vertical line drawn at 200mm to the rear of the rider's footrest, on unfaired machines be located behind the rider in a position where they are not obscured by a seated rider and do not present a safety hazard, - c) These numbers must be - i) Minimum height: 120mm - ii) Minimum width: 70mm - iii) Minimum stroke: 20mm - iv) Minimum space: 10mm - d) Number backgrounds on side number plates may be an integral part of the rear seat section or fairing. - e) Advertising is permitted on all machines but must be at least 25mm clear of the number plate background and the riders' name by either gap or a contrasting color strip, unless the advertising is an integral part of the back plate cover. - f) Additional color combinations may be used, at the discretion of the Relevant Controlling Body. - g) Australian Superbikes may use any contrasting color on side number plates providing they are legible at 20 metres.

-- 4.19.1.5 Number backgrounds on side number plates may be an integral part of the rear seat section or fairing. - 4.19.1.6 Advertising is permitted on all machines but must be at least 25mm clear of the number plate background and the riders' name by either gap or a contrasting color strip, unless the advertising is an integral part of the back plate cover. - 4.19.1.7 Additional color combinations may be used, at the discretion of the Relevant Controlling Body. - 4.19.1.8 Australian Superbikes may use any contrasting color on side number plates providing they are legible at 20 metres. - 4.19.2 Front Number Plate Figures - 4.19.2.1 Unless otherwise specified in Final Instructions, Road Race discipline front number figures must be Arial Rounded MT Bold font or one of the fonts outlined in the GCR's; in all fonts used the serif on number '1' may be shortened or removed but not extended. - 4.19.2.2 Figures must be clearly legible, the minimum being:
+4.20.4 Front Number Plate Figures

+- a) Unless otherwise specified in Final Instructions, Road Race discipline front number figures must be Arial Rounded MT Bold font or one of the fonts outlined in the GCR's; in all fonts used the serif on number '1' may be shortened or removed but not extended.

+- b) Figures must be clearly legible, the minimum being:

-Dimension Measurement (mm)
+- Dimension Measurement (mm)

-Height: 140mm
+- i) Height: 140mm

-Width of each figure: 75mmSpace between 2 figures: 25mm
+- ii) Width of each figure: 75mm

+- iii) Space between 2 figures: 25mm

-• Space between figures and edge of number panel: 12mm
+- iv) Space between figures and edge of number panel: 12mm

-4.20 Measurement at Events
+4.21 Measurement at Events